Edward Campion Acheson: Ordination

 Acheson was ordained deacon on June 10, 1888, and priest on July 14, 1889, in the Anglican Church of Canada.
 He served his diaconate as curate at All Saints Church in Toronto.
 After ordination to the priesthood and after settling in the United States, he became assistant minister at St. George's Church in New York City.
 In 1892 he became rector of Holy Trinity Church in Middletown, Connecticut.

 Bishop

 In 1915, Acheson was elected Suffragan Bishop of Connecticut.
 He was consecrated on November 4, 1915, by the Bishop of Connecticut Chauncey B. Brewster in the Church of the Holy Trinity in Middletown, Connecticut.
 In 1926, he was elected Coadjutor Bishop of Connecticut and succeeded as diocesan bishop on November 16, 1928.

+During the First World War, Acheson served with the Red Cross and later as a Chaplain in the Twenty-Sixth Division.
+In 1933, he served as Chaplain of the Constitutional Convention at which Connecticut ratified the Twenty-first Amendment to the United States Constitution.

 Family

-Acheson married Eleanor G. Gooderham, granddaughter of William Gooderham Sr., on June 8, 1892, in Toronto, and together had three children.
-Their son was the American lawyer and politician, Secretary of State Dean Acheson.
+Acheson married Eleanor G. Gooderham, granddaughter of William Gooderham Sr., on June 8, 1892, in Toronto, and together had three children: Dean, Margaret, and Edward Jr. Dean Acheson became a lawyer and politician, eventually serving as the Secretary of State from 1949 to 1953.